Calvin-L/crash-safe-io/README.md

     - `move(source, target)` atomically and durably renames the source file to the target file
   - `AtomicDurableOutputStream` is similar to [`FileOutputStream`](https://docs.oracle.com/javase/8/docs/api/java/io/FileOutputStream.html),
-    but only creates its file atomically and durably when `close()` is called.
+    but only creates its file atomically and durably when `commit()` is called.

 ## Caveats